sebapersson/PEtab.jl/docs/src/Beer_julia_import.md

 end
 ```

 Please note that the file must return the system, the initial species concentrations, and the parameter values, in that exact order.
-The names of the variables do not matter.
+The names of the variables do not matter, though.

-## Import it model file
+## Import the model file

-To import the julia model we need to specify that the `readPEtabModel` should skip looking for an SBML-file and just import the julia model.
-We do this by setting the flag `jlFile` to `true` and by specifying the path to the julia file using the variable `jlFilePath`
+To import the Julia model we need to specify that the `readPEtabModel` should skip looking for an SBML-file and just import the Julia model.
+We do this by setting the flag `jlFile` to `true` and by specifying the path to the Julia file using the variable `jlFilePath`, like so:

 ```julia
 using PEtab